 Mediocre for mixed usage.
 The Sony WI-SP500 have a unique earbud design that will work for some but unfortunately, causes a lot of issues for most use cases.
 The earbud fit does not isolate well in noisy conditions, which makes these headphones a poor choice for commute and travel despite their compact design.
 They also do not come with many tip sizes or stability fins, so they won't be the most stable headphones for sports either, which is their intended use case.
 They sound poorly balanced mostly due to the poor seal they create within your ears, and they have poor latency not suitable for watching movies or gaming.
 The seal issues also make them sound inconsistent from user to user.
 On the upside, they have a decent, if a little-cramped, control scheme and they are relatively comfortable to wear for long listening sessions.

-Mediocre-at-best for critical listening.
+Mediocre-at-best for neutral listening.
 These headphones have a somewhat decent mid-range and good reproduction of high frequencies that doesn't sound too sharp or piercing, unlike some of the other in-ears we've tested.
 Unfortunately, they have a terrible bass performance and poor consistency due to their unique earbud fit that is difficult to achieve a good seal.
-They will sound different from user to user, and since they have small earbuds, they cannot produce the soundstage of big open-back headphones, which will not be ideal for more critical listeners.
+They will sound different from user to user, and since they have small earbuds, they cannot produce the soundstage of big open-back headphones, which will not be ideal for more neutral listeners.
 They are barely passable for casual listening, but their inconsistent sound quality and poor bass will be disappointing for most.

 Mediocre for commute and travel.
 They're compact and comfortable but have weak noise isolation which won't be ideal for the loud environments involved in commuting.